Facts & Stats

 Taxes in Ecuador

-Learn how employment taxes affect your payroll and your employees’ paychecks in Ecuador.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Ecuador.

 Types of leave

 Employees are entitled to 15 days of continuous annual leave, including weekends (i.e. 11 working days + 4 weekend days).